Transpersonal Ecopsychology // Master of Arts

 The two-year, 38-credit low-residency program begins in the summer semester.
 Each year, students take two courses on campus in the summer and two courses online in both fall and spring semesters.
 The first year is devoted to study of ecopsychology, ecology, transpersonal psychology, and contemplative practice.
 In the second year, students complete both intellectual and service-learning projects, in addition to taking two more courses of their choosing.

-The program kicks off with a week long intensive incorporating two courses, Transpersonal Psychology Intensive and Engaged Contemplative Practices.
+The program kicks off with a two-week long intensive incorporating two courses, Transpersonal Psychology Intensive and Engaged Contemplative Practices.
 Students then work online for fall and spring courses, with a three-day residential intensive here in Boulder in January.

 In the second summer, students again come to Boulder to join their learning community for two courses that run back to back and last approximately two weeks.
 These courses are Psychology of Wilderness Experience, which involves camping outdoors and a three-day solo, and Ecopsychology Training, which is held back on campus.
 All of the residential courses contain significant experiential components.